eth-brownie/brownie/docs/tests-hypothesis-property.rst

 Optional keyword arguments:

     * ``min_value``: The maximum value to return.
 The default is the lower bound for the given type.
-The given value is converted to :ref:`wei`.
+The given value is converted to :func:`Wei <brownie.convert.datatypes.Wei>`.
     * ``max_value``: The maximum value to return.
 The default is the upper bound for the given type.
-The given value is converted to :ref:`wei`.
+The given value is converted to :func:`Wei <brownie.convert.datatypes.Wei>`.
     * ``excludes``: An object, iterable or callable used to filter strategy results.

 .. code-block:: python